Abdul Hakim Haqqani: Legal issues

 On 20 July 2023, Abdulhakim Haqqani was sanctioned by the European Union (EU) due to his instrumental role as Chief Justice of the Supreme Court in implementing policies and spreading ideological teachings aimed at creating and justifying gender-based repressions against women in Afghanistan.
+He was also sanctioned on similar grounds by Australia in 2025.

 On 23 January 2025, the International Criminal Court's chief prosecutor, Karim Khan, announced the submission of arrest warrant applications for Abdulhakim Haqqani and supreme leader Hibatullah Akhundzada.
 Haqqani is accused of a crime against humanity, specifically the persecution of women and girls, since the Taliban's return to power in August 2021.
 The charges claim severe restrictions imposed on Afghan females, encompassing bans on education, employment, and public participation.
 The warrants were granted by the ICC Pre-Trial Chamber II on 8 July.

 Books

 Abdulhakim Haqqani is described as knowledgeable about Islamic jurisprudence according to The Express Tribune.
-He has published several books.
+He has published several books, with some translated into Bengali.